octolaba/indexit/AGENTS.md

   An honest "unknown" is more valuable than a confident guess.
 - **Update, do not duplicate.** If a project has already been analysed, amend the existing folder rather than starting a new one.
+- **Do not edit `CLAUDE.md` unless explicitly requested.** Treat it as a separate agent manual; changes to `AGENTS.md` do not imply permission to mirror the same edits into `CLAUDE.md`.